puppetlabs/puppetlabs-mysql/README.md

 ```

-#### Installing the MariaDB client (can be done separately)
+#### Install the MariaDB client

-This part of the example shows how to install the MariaDB client and
+This example shows how to install the MariaDB client and all of the bindings at once.
+You can do this installation separately from the server installation.
-use the `bindings_enable` to get all the bindings installed in 1 shot.

-This part can be used totally individually from the server installation part.

-**Note:** it is not mandatory to specify the version of the package you want
+Specify the version of the package you want with the `package_ensure` parameter.
-(using the `package_ensure` parameter) but it's always a good practice to do
-so as it avoids some surprises...

 ```
 class {'::mysql::client':